List of diplomatic missions in Bhutan

 This is a list of diplomatic missions in Bhutan.
-At present, the capital of Thimphu hosts only three embassies, the fewest of any world capital.
+At present, Bhutan hosts only three embassies, the joint-fourth-fewest of any sovereign state after Liechtenstein, which has none, and Andorra and Tuvalu, which have two each.
 Many countries accredit an embassy in another country additionally to Bhutan, with New Delhi, India hosting many such embassies.

 Honorary consulates are omitted from this listing.